 In the past, governments tried to classify Aboriginal and Torres Strait Islander people according to skin colour and parentage using these less appropriate terms.
 Exemption certificates were issued to Aboriginal people with lighter skin colour to allow them the same basic freedoms that people without Indigenous heritage took for granted as citizens.
 The assumption was that any Aboriginal or Torres Strait Islander person with any "European" blood was more intelligent, and a fitter member of Australian society.

-Until 1972 when the White Australia Policy was abolished, White Australia excluded Indigenous Australian people by definition.
-Major changes for Indigenous Australian peoples were not introduced until 1967 through the referendum, and by returning land to some groups from 1975.
+Until 1972, when the White Australia Policy was abolished, White Australia excluded Indigenous Australian people by definition.
+Major changes for Indigenous Australian peoples were not introduced until 1967 through the referendum, and by returning land to some groups beginning in 1975.

 No more classifying cultures

 - Indigenous Australian society